Abdulkareemoj/Abdulkareemoj/README.md

 ## About Me :
 Hi :v:, I'm Abdulkareem,
 <br>
-:point_right: A _Noob_ Web Developer with general intrests in Network, DevOps/Cloud Engineering, Game Dev And Operating systems.
+:point_right: A _Noob_ Developer with general intrests in Network, DevOps/Cloud Engineering, Game Dev And Operating systems.
 I mostly work on Web Stuff right now, both `Front and Back`-end with mainly JavaScript/Typescript, Elixr as languages.
 Currently building, learning and working with ReactJs, NextJs, Node.Js and Svelte.
 Hopefully will get to work on other intrests with more languages and tools.